Cq8jx/VJU-Project/University Regulations/English/DHVN-TB-1010 Notification on Submission of English Language Certificates.md

-Hanoi; Pursuant to Instruction No. 1011/HD-DHVN dated March 23, 2023 of the Director of Vietnam National University, Hanoi on Organizing training of foreign language modules in the general knowledge block and determining output standards in undergraduate, master\'s and doctoral training programs at Vietnam National University, Hanoi; Pursuant to Instruction No. 880/HD-DHVN dated August 11, 2025 of Vietnam-Japan University on Instructions on using foreign language certificates to
+Hanoi; Pursuant to Instruction No. 1011/HD-DHVN dated March 23, 2023 of the Director of Vietnam National University, Hanoi on Organizing training of foreign language modules in the general knowledge block and determining output standards in undergraduate, master's and doctoral training programs at Vietnam National University, Hanoi; Pursuant to Instruction No. 880/HD-DHVN dated August 11, 2025 of Vietnam-Japan University on Instructions on using foreign language certificates to